 “Real, targeted, personalised support.
 Equitable, transparent and meaningful.
 The support is amazing and I have learnt tonnes.”anonymous comment on Dec 2021 survey

-Our work is supported by National Lottery funding from Arts Council England.
-We’re enormously grateful for the support we have received from Writing West Midlands , Usborne Publishing, The Publishers Association and other partners since 2015.
+Our work is supported by National Lottery funding from Arts Council England and ALCS.
+We’re enormously grateful for the past support we have received from Writing West Midlands , Usborne Publishing, The Publishers Association and other partners and generous individuals since 2015.
+If you or your organisation would like to help us help children’s writers of colour, please have a look at the Get Involved page for some ideas.